npg70/galbreath-old/README.md

 [Alexander Galbreath](galbreath-alexander-1816.md), a "malt man" emmigrated from Kintrye in the 1850s to West Virgina and Ohio.
 However, his parents are a mystery.

-## Lineage of David Galbreath and Martha Baird

-[David Galbreath](galbreath-david-abt-1720.md), b. say 1720, who married *Martha Baird*.
-His parents are unclear, and all children seem to have no additional records.

 ## Lineage of John Galbreath and Isobell Clark

-The parents of [John Galbreath](galbreath-john-abt-1710.md) who married Isobell Clark in 1732 is not clea.
+The parents of [John Galbreath](galbreath-john-abt-1710.md) who married Isobell Clark in 1732 is not clear.
 Public sources seem to think there were TWO John Galbreath and Isobell Clarks, although I can't find any evidence of such.
 Of the 15 (!) children, only the last one John b.
 1760 seems to any records.

 ## Lineage of James Galbreath and Martha Galbreath

 See [James Galbreath](galbreath-james-abt-1775.md), b. say 1775,  marries *Martha Galbreath*.
 All marriage and children records reference both having the name Galbreath.
 So...

+## Lineage of David Galbreath and Martha Baird

+[David Galbreath](galbreath-david-abt-1720.md), b. say 1720, who married *Martha Baird*.
+His parents are unclear, and all children seem to have no additional records.